 It is the responsibility of the injured person to complete Form 30C and send copies by registered or certified mail to both their employer and the Workers’ Compensation Commission.
 Why is this so important?

-- It is the best way to insure that you have met the statute of limitations for filing a workers’ compensation claim.
+- It is the best way to ensure that you have met the statute of limitations for filing a workers’ compensation claim.
 In Connecticut, the statute of limitation for filing a workers’ compensation claim is within one year of the date of an injury, or within three years of the first manifestation of a symptom of an occupational disease.

 - A simple “accident report” filed by your employer is not an official claim for workers’ compensation benefits.